EVOLUTION OF MEDIA

 Motion Picture with Sound (1926)

-sound film is a motion picture with synchronized sound, or sound technologically coupled to image, as opposed to a silent film.
+A sound film is a motion picture with synchronized sound, or sound technologically coupled to image, as opposed to a silent film.
 The first known public exhibition of projected sound films took place in Paris in 1900, but decades passed before sound motion pictures were made commercially practical.
 Reliable synchronization was difficult to achieve with the early sound-on-disc systems, and amplification and recording quality were also inadequate.
 Innovations in sound-on-film led to the first commercial screening of short motion pictures using the technology, which took place in 1923.

 source: https://en.wikipedia.org/wiki/Sound_film